 The following A level subjects will be on offer in 2018:

-Art, Biology, Chemistry, Computer Studies, Drama and Theatre, Economics, English Literature, French, Geography, German, Government and Politics, History, I.C.T., Mathematics, Further Mathematics, Music, Philosophy, Physics, Psychology and PE.
+Art, Biology, Chemistry, Computer Studies, Drama and Theatre, Design Technology, Economics, English Literature, French, Geography, German, Government and Politics, History, I.C.T., Mathematics, Further Mathematics, Music, Philosophy, Physics, Psychology and PE.

 Subjects will only run if they are selected by eight or more students and may run in collaboration with partner schools depending on uptake.